MurtadhaInit/personal-website-blog/src/content/blog/post-1.md

 # date: 2022-11-20
 date: 2022-11-20
 author: Murtadha Abdulhussein
+image:
-image: {
+  {
     src: "@assets/images/blogPostImages/post-1.jpg",
-  alt: "A picture of a coder"
+    alt: "A picture of a coder",
   }
 description: Have you ever wondered what the most important items of life are?
 Well, wonder no more!
 draft: false
 category: Programming